zmalone/chef-web-docs/source/automate/install/index.md

 * reduced the number of defects per release by 70%.
 * went from 1 release every two days to 12 releases per day.

 We are shipping code faster, with less effort, and with higher quality.
-In this tutorial, you'll take Chef Automate for a spin and see what sorts of benefits you can deliver for your organization.
+In this tutorial and the ones that follow, you'll take Chef Automate for a spin and see what sorts of benefits you can deliver for your organization.

 To help get started with Chef Automate more quickly, you begin by using automation to build infrastructure that runs in Amazon Web Services (AWS).
 All you need is an AWS account and a Chef Automate license key (you sign up for a trial key on the next page).